Should You Be Drinking More Water?

 Mental Clarity & Increased Energy

 Another sign of becoming dehydrated is that feeling of “fuzzy brained” or “fatigued”.
-This is an overall need for enough water to keep our cellular Older woman showing fatigue and lack of hydrationcommunications functioning properly.
+This is an overall need for enough water to keep our cellular communications functioning properly.
 You may not realize it, but our cells communicate with each other all the time through their membranes.
 If they are shriveled up like raisins instead of plump like grapes then they just don’t work as well.
 When we can’t send and receive signals easily, we can become fatigued and sluggish.
 If you are feeling sleepy during the day and taking a nap isn’t what you are after, then grab a tall glass of H2O.
 I think you will be pleasantly surprised at how a little water can help you feel re-energized.
 This is not an easy task for the everyone and especially the elderly or disabled because they don’t want to have to urinate all the time plus they simply forget to drink.

 Sadly, studies show that an increasing number of our seniors are finding their way to the emergency room because they are dehydrated.
 This is completely avoidable with some awareness and support.
 A primary sign of this is loss of balance and confusion.